progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 1: Scale from Zero to Millions of Users.md

 ## How it works?

-server first checks if the cache has the response
+> Server first checks if the cache has the data

 1. If it has, server sends data back to client
 2. If not, server goes to DB get data, save to cache, and then sends data back to client